Better weather, but too late for U.S. corn crop

 “Up to a third of the Midwest will probably remain unfavorably dry, despite some relief in South Dakota and the southern Midwest,” said CWG meteorologist Joel Widenor.

-Basse said the biggest surprise was the government’s sharp cut in soybean production.

-“This is the lowest soybean production we’ve seen since 2007 by a nudge.
-It’s going to be hard to figure out how to ration it all.”
+The U.S. Department of Agriculture (USDA) on Friday releases fresh monthly crop production data that will give a good indication of just how badly crops were hurt over the summer.

-Domestic corn inventories could fall to a 17-year low next summer following this year’s harvest, and soybean supplies could drop to their lowest level in 32 years.
+Domestic corn inventories could fall to a 17-year low next summer following this year’s harvest, and soybean supplies could drop to their lowest level in 32 years, according to a Reuters poll of grain analysts this week.

-“Global corn supplies are tight but not to the extent of soybeans.
-The soybean situation may take two growing cycles to straighten out.
-We may see stout soybean prices well into next spring,” said Sterling Smith, commodities strategist for Citigroup.

 Soybean conditions began to stabilize last week on improved weather in a broad swath of the Midwest, while corn conditions declined again.
 Still, the ratings for both remained the worst since 1988.